 Known globally for its backwaters, Kerala is India’s most literate state and was declared the nation's first digital State in 2016.

-Largest producer of rubber, coir, and coconut in India.
+producer of coir and coconut in India

 Cochin Port has been promoting major investments in sea trade based SEZs.